-- All incidents of youth produced sexual imagery (sometimes referred to as "YPSI") will be dealt with as safeguarding concerns and must be reported to the safeguarding team without delay, even if the imagery seems to have been produced consensually. - If staff become concerned about YPSI on a device in the possession of a student (e.g. mobile phone or laptop), the member of staff should confiscate the device and pass it immediately to the DSL.
+- All incidents of youth produced sexual imagery (sometimes referred to as "YPSI") will be dealt with as safeguarding concerns and must be reported to the safeguarding team without delay, even if the imagery seems to have been produced consensually.
+This includes images that appear to have been generated by Al and other 'pseudo-images'. - If staff become concerned about YPSI on a device in the possession of a student (e.g. mobile phone or laptop), the member of staff should confiscate the device and pass it immediately to the DSL.
 Staff must not ask to view, look at, print or forward any images.